luk3yx/minetest-fs51/README.md

    add `fs51` as an optional dependency to `mod.conf` so it can use the patched show_formspec code.
  - If you need to have node meta formspecs work in older clients, try adding `fs51.disable_meta_override = false` to minetest.conf.
-Note that this does not correctly parse `${key}` syntax (see https://gitlab.com/luk3yx/minetest-fs51/-/issues/1), I recommend using `minetest.show_formspec` instead if possible as fs51 is also able to perform backports based on the client's version.
+Note that FS51 does not correctly parse `${key}` syntax (see https://gitlab.com/luk3yx/minetest-fs51/-/issues/1), I recommend using `minetest.show_formspec` instead if possible as FS51 is also able to perform backports based on the client's version.

 ## Dependencies